loadtheaccumulator/glusto/README.md

 Glusto also acts a global class for maintaining state across multiple modules and classes.

-.. note:: It is no longer necessary to say "Glusto Importo!" out loud before executing scripts using the Glusto module.
+Note:
+    It is no longer necessary to say "Glusto Importo!" out loud before executing scripts using the Glusto module.
 The import statement is more than sufficient.